danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

 It has been a few years since I last wrote about OpenBSD on the desktop (or laptop), and support for modern hardware has continued to improve.
 In fact, I even run OpenBSD on an Apple Macbook Pro M1/Silicon now!

-I was going to update the previous article but as my own habits have changed quite a lot and are more in line with the spirit of the OpenBSD base it seemed like a new article was warranted.
+I was going to update the previous article but as my own habits have changed quite a lot and are more in line with the spirit of the OpenBSD base, it seemed like a new article was warranted.
 I may update this article in the future with 'rice' for cwm(1) (including Xresources, etc) but at present this is a basic guide to getting a generic desktop system up and running.

 It is customary when mentioning any command, file, or topic that has a manual page to include which manual it's included in.
 So when you see `cwm(1)` - I am referring to cwm in the General Commands manual, which is manual 1.
 To read that manual page, type: man 1 cwm (though `man cwm` will default to cwm(1)).